Album: History

 By about 1910, bound collections of empty sleeves with a paperboard or leather cover, similar to a photograph album, were sold as record albums that customers could use to store their records (the term "record album" was printed on some covers).
 These albums came in both 10-inch and 12-inch sizes.
 The covers of these bound books were wider and taller than the records inside, allowing the record album to be placed on a shelf upright, like a book, suspending the fragile records above the shelf and protecting them.
 In the 1930s, record companies began issuing collections of 78s by one performer or of one type of music in specially assembled albums, typically with artwork on the front cover and liner notes on the back or inside cover.
 Most albums included three or four records, with two sides each, making six or eight compositions per album.

 By the mid-1930s, record companies had adopted the album format for classical music selections that were longer than the roughly eight minutes that fit on both sides of a classical 12" 78 rpm record.
 Initially the covers were plain, with the name of the selection and performer in small type.
-In 1938, Columbia Records hired the first graphic designer in the business to design covers, others soon followed and colorful album covers cover became an important selling feature.
+In 1938, Columbia Records hired the first graphic designer in the business to design covers, others soon followed and colorful album covers became an important selling feature.

-By the later '30s, record companies began releasing albums of previously released recordings of popular music in albums organized by performer, singers or bands, or by type of music, boogie-woogie, for example.
+The 10-inch and 12-inch LP record (long play), or 33 1/3 rpm microgroove vinyl record, is a gramophone record format introduced by Columbia Records in 1948.
+A single LP record often had the same or similar number of tunes as a typical album of 78s, and it was adopted by the record industry as a standard format for the "album".
 When Columbia introduced the Long Playing record format in 1948, it was natural the term album would continue.
 Columbia expected that the record size distinction in 78s would continue, with classical music on 12" records and popular music on 10" records, and singles on 78s.
 Columbia's first popular 10" LP in fact was Frank Sinatra's first album, the four-record eight-song The Voice of Frank Sinatra, originally issued in 1946.

 RCA's introduction of the smaller 45 rpm format later in 1948 disrupted Columbia's expectations.
 By the mid-1950s, 45s dominated the singles market and 12" LPs dominated the album market and both 78s and 10" LPs were discontinued.
 In the 1950s albums of popular music were also issued on 45s, sold in small heavy paper-covered "gate-fold" albums with multiple discs in sleeves or in sleeves in small boxes.
 This format disappeared around 1960.
 Sinatra's "The Voice" was issued in 1952 on two extended play 45s, with two songs on each side, in both packagings.